vudayani/spring-ai-mcp-workshop/README.md

 *   **Java 21 or higher**
 *   **Maven**: For building the project
 *   **Git**: For cloning the repository
+*   **Docker**: We'll use Docker to run the GitHub MCP Server.
+You can find installation instructions at the [official Docker website](https://docs.docker.com/get-docker/).
 *   **An IDE**: Your favorite IDE (Spring Tool Suite, IntelliJ IDEA, VS Code with Spring extensions)
 *   **An AI Model Provider Account**: You'll need an API key from a provider like OpenAI or Anthropic, or a locally running model with Ollama